-Along with defending health care clients against litigation, Ms. Fairweather provides regulatory counseling on compliance with FDA regulations, and on potential regulatory and litigation issues raised by regulatory submissions, proposed labeling, clinical trial protocols and informed consents, securities prospectuses, and press materials.
+Ms. Fairweather provides advice to FDA-regulated companies of all sizes and product development stages on regulatory compliance and litigation risk in matters involving clinical trials, regulatory enforcement, labeling, advertising and promotion, responses to agency inquiries, and new and emerging regulatory developments.
 She has assisted clients in preparing responses to FDA inquiries and advised on regulatory issues in connection with commercial transactions.

-Ms. Fairweather has spoken on a variety of legal issues impacting the health care sector, including expert opinion testimony.
+Ms. Fairweather is a frequent writer and speaker on issues impacting health sciences clients, including topics such as labeling and promotion of pharmaceuticals and medical devices, off-label promotion, Daubert challenges to expert testimony and best practices in communications with investors about product development.
 She is a contributing author to the Drug and Medical Device Product Liability Deskbook (J. Beck and A. Vale, eds.).

-In her pro bono practice, Ms. Fairweather provides post-conviction representation to criminal defendants in capital cases.
-She represented a mentally disabled death row prisoner in one of the first successful challenges to a death sentence in Pennsylvania following the U.S. Supreme Court’s landmark decision in Atkins v.
+In her pro bono practice, Ms. Fairweather provides post-conviction representation to criminal defendants.
+She represented an intellectually disabled death row prisoner in one of the first successful challenges to a death sentence in Pennsylvania following the U.S. Supreme Court’s landmark decision in Atkins v.
 Virginia.